alikureishy/SDC-advanced-lane-lines/README.md

 One option that was mentioned previously is to dynamically adjust the perspective used for the perspective transform, the goal being to advance the perspective only as far as not to include more than one curve in the transformation.
 The disadvange of this approach, as mentioned, would be that the car would have to slow down.

 Another alternative, instead of shortening the perpspective, is to use a higher order polynomial to fit the discovered peaks.
 This would allow the car to potentially not have to slow down as much, and to also make higher confidence driving decisions.

+#### Adaptive window for limiting peak searches

+Presently, a static window is used to determine the bounds of the points used to detect a histogram peak, relative to the location of the peak in the slice right below the present slice, or the peak in the subsequent slice of the previous frame.
+Though these approaches allow a more efficient scan, it is possible to get stuck looking for a lane close to an erroneous lane or peak that was previously detected.
+To avoid this, it might be beneficial to increase the window size proportional to the confidence of the previously detected lane, or the confidence of the peaks obtained in the slices below.
+The lower the confidence, the larger the window becomes, upto a maximum size of the search region itself.
+The higher the confidence, the smaller the window gets, upto a minimum of the configured window size.